viankakrisna/create-react-app/.github/ISSUE_TEMPLATE.md

 <!--
-  PLEASE READ THE FIRST SECTION :-)
+  PLEASE DON'T DELETE THIS TEMPLATE UNTIL YOU HAVE READ THE FIRST SECTION.
 -->

 ### Is this a bug report?